LukeVergone/civ-ipriot-smiley/knowledge_and_evidence.md

 1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.

-> We do not know if the author believes every smiley should be able to blink, but
+> ~~We do not know if the author believes every smiley should be able to blink, but
 > we can say that they believe every Happy smiley MUST be able to blink.
 > They have not given a blink method to Sad smileys, so they must believe that sad smileys
-> do not need to blink.
+> do not need to blink.~~
 >
+> The author has defined a blink method in the Happy class, indicating they think Happy smileys should be able to blink.
+> They have also specified that Happy class inherits from Blinkable, so they must believe that Happy smileys *must* be able to blink.
+>
+>They did not specify a blink method for the Sad class - this indicates that they do not think Sad smileys should be able
+> to blink.
+Therefore, they do not believe that every smiley should be able to blink.
+>

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

-> Yes, all smiley instances of the Happy() class blink in the same way (they begin with eyes open, they close thier eyes for a certain time, then open their eyes again).
+> ~~Yes, all smiley instances of the Happy() class blink in the same way (they begin with eyes open, they close thier eyes for a certain time, then open their eyes again).
 However, by passing the delay argument
-> when calling the blink method, we can change how fast or slow the smiley blinks.
+> when calling the blink method, we can change how fast or slow the smiley blinks.~~
+>
+> So far, only smiley instances of the Happy class are able to blink - and they blink in the same way: eyes begin open, eyes close for a time, eyes open again.
+The time spent with eyes closed can be defined with an argument, but default is 0.25s.
+>
+> However, the author has created an abstract method for blink in the Blinkable class.
+> This indicates that they thought that classes that inherit from Blinkable and must have a blink method would want to have different ways of blinking defined.
+>
 >

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.